Relativistic oscillator model with spin for nucleon resonances: Oscillator with spin and its energy spectrum

+Here the negative sign in front of the square root was chosen to assure the growth of $E$ with the increase in $n$.
+Indeed, the growth of $E$ corresponds to pulling the graph $J(E^2)$ downward in the $(E^2,J)$ plane.

+On the other hand, one may treat each line of Eqs.~(\ref{eq270}) as an equation of the order four in $E$ and apply the Descartes'{} rule of signs.
+This rule states that the number of positive real roots of an algebraic equation with real coefficients $a_{k}x^{k}+\cdots+a_{1}x +a_{0}=0$ is never greater than the number of changes of signs in the sequence $a_{k},\ldots,a_{1},a_{0}$ (not counting the null coefficients) and, if less, then always by an even number.
+Using this rule, one can prove that the above-mentioned equation for energies has no more than two positive roots.
+However, as seen from Eqs.~(\ref{eq301}),(\ref{eq302}), the corresponding Regge trajectory $J(E^2)$ is a monotonously increasing function for high enough $E$.
+Hence, one can extract energy from it unambiguously.

 It is worth adding that the obtained spectrum is similar to that of the two-body oscillator with spin which we considered in Ref.~\cite{kulikov} (see Eqs.~(20) there, note that $m$ and $\lambda$ were rescaled).
 The main difference is the presence of the new quantum number $N$ that has no analog in the two-body case.
 Thus, if the two-body oscillator of Ref.~\cite{kulikov} may be viewed as a quark-diquark model with a rigid diquark, the present three-body treatment accounts for some extra excitations deforming the diquark.

-Since the derived Regge trajectories are nearly linear in the squared energy and have the same slope in asymptotics, we may apply them to describe the spectrum of nucleon resonances.
+In the next Section we check the applicability of the three-body model, by applying it to describe the spectrum of nucleon resonances.